Chart Color Schemes

 Reynella is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Reynella's dwelling structures, as recorded in the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 88.9% houses and 10.7% other dwellings.
-Home ownership in Reynella was higher than Adelaide metro at 33.7%, with mortgaged dwellings at 46.9% and rented ones at 19.3%.
-The median monthly mortgage repayment in the area was $1,365, lower than Adelaide metro's average of $1,452.
-The median weekly rent figure was $325, compared to Adelaide metro's $314.
+Reynella's dwelling structure in 2016 comprised 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Reynella was 33.7%, similar to Adelaide metro, with mortgaged dwellings at 46.9% and rented ones at 19.3%.
+The median monthly mortgage repayment in Reynella in June 2018 was $1,365, lower than Adelaide metro's $1,562.
+Median weekly rent in Reynella in June 2018 was $325, slightly higher than Adelaide metro's $320.
 Nationally, Reynella's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing